✓ Updated May 2026

 Walking (within Positano)

-Positano is a vertical town, and once you're there, walking is often the best (and sometimes only) way to get around its steep staircases and winding paths.
+Positano is a vertical town with countless stairs and steep pathways.
+Once you're in the main village, walking is often the only way to get around and discover its hidden gems.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.